bolazeal/shame-fire/PROMPTS.md

 "The desktop layout is a good start.
 Now, let's make it mobile-friendly.
 1. On small screens, the sidebars should be hidden.
 2. Add a `MobileBottomNav` component that is fixed to the bottom of the screen on mobile.
-It should contain icon-only links for: Home, Search, Post (a main action button), Notifications, and Profile.
+It should contain icon-only links for: Home, Search, Post (a main action button), Notifications, and a 'More' menu.
 3. Create a placeholder page for `/search` that the mobile nav can link to."

 ---